CSALS/Digit-Recognizer/README.md

 ## Issues:-
 - Canvas is not getting displayed when its styling is put into style.css file

+## Next Version:-
+- To use Convolutional Neural Network which has better accuracy than these two

 ## Contributing Guidelines:-
 1. Fork this repo.
 2. Clone it on your local machine